bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Sjors: 00:27:48

-Right, because we didn't really touch on that, but if you need to monitor the blockchain, that's a little bit more difficult for lightweight wallets to do than for full-fledged wallets.
+Because we didn't really touch on that, but if you need to monitor the blockchain, that's a little bit more difficult for lightweight wallets to do than for full-fledged wallets.

 Aaron: 00:27:56

-Yeah, so apparently that's solved.
+So apparently that's solved.

 Sjors: 00:27:58